-Every aspect of our operations is designed to meet the highest health and safety standards, which include strict COVID-19 protocols and procedures, induction meetings, weekly safety meetings, take 5's, regular safety audits, and detailed investigations of incidents and accidents.
+Every aspect of our operations is designed to meet the highest health and safety standards, induction meetings, weekly safety meetings, take 5's, regular safety audits, and detailed investigations of incidents and accidents.
 Detailed safety reports are submitted to our Board of Directors every quarter.
-Thanks to our comprehensive training programs, specialized trainers, awareness programs and visibility of supervisors and managers at our sites, we have had zero lost-time injuries (LTI) in the past fiscal year.
+Thanks to our comprehensive training programs, specialized trainers, awareness programs and visibility of supervisors and managers at our sites, we have had zero losttime injuries (LTI) in the past fiscal year.